 - NSF fee

 We believe that all of this useful data should be placed in the hands of business owners like you.
 You can increase your knowledge and make strategic decisions that will positively impact your business.
-That’s why we built Omni, our all-in-one payment platform.
-With Omni, you can track payments, create payment links, and collect invoices in one place.
+That’s why we built Stax, our all-in-one payment platform.
+With Stax, you can track payments, create payment links, and collect invoices in one place.
 Plus, you can also view detailed reports about the state of your business at any time.